BLOG

 Customer retention is the act of keeping customers loyal to your brand, influencing repeat purchases and preventing them from going to a competitor.
 Companies with high customer retention offer a product or service that provides enough value to customers for the price that they don’t feel the need to stray.

 This is a huge opportunity for marketers.
-Of course, new customer acquisition is equally important to sustaining business—but focusing on nurturing relationships with existing customers that know your brand, are already interested in your products or services and are more easily persuaded to repeat purchases at a lower cost is extremely lucrative.
-Plus, retained customers are ripe to become loyal customers, not only buying your brand again and again, but also making an emotional connection and influencing those around them (like friends and family) to purchase.
+Nurturing relationships with existing customers that know your brand, are already interested in your products or services and are to repeat purchases at a lower cost is extremely lucrative.

 Three customer retention strategies that work